VintageCollector/bmw-g30-dashboard-ets2/README.md

-05 Jan 2023: This variant code was tested on a BMW 2014 BMW X5 F15 cluster.
+05 Jan 2023: This variant code was tested on a BMW 2014 X5 F15 cluster.

 Working items: Gauges, headlights, turn indicators.
 This is still a work in progress project.